Shrimp fishing on horse back in Oostduinkerke

 Shrimp fishing on horseback in Oostduinkerke is a traditional fishing method practiced in the coastal town of Oostduinkerke, a region of West Flanders, Belgium.
-It involves fishermen, known as paardenvissers, riding sturdy Belgian draft horses into the shallow waters of the North Sea to catch brown shrimp (Crangon crangon) using large, funnel-shaped nets.
+It involves fishermen, known as paardenvissers (lit. 'horsefishers'), riding sturdy Belgian draft horses into the shallow waters of the North Sea to catch brown shrimp (Crangon crangon) using large, funnel-shaped nets.
 This practice, which dates back several centuries, is unique in the world and has been recognized on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO in 2013.
 This tradition includes a two-day Shrimp Festival in which the locals build floats, prepare street theatre, and make costumes.

 The technique relies on the horses to disturb the sandy seabed, causing shrimp to leap into the nets.
 Fishermen, clad in waterproof gear, guide the horses along the shoreline while monitoring the catch.
 The tradition, once widespread along the Belgian and northern French coasts, has survived in Oostduinkerke due to strong community efforts and cultural preservation initiatives.

 Today, shrimp fishing on horseback is both a livelihood and a cultural attraction, drawing visitors who witness demonstrations and taste freshly prepared shrimp.
 It remains an important symbol of Belgian maritime heritage and is actively passed down through generations of local fishing families.